irahu/DAA-miniprj/README.md

-This is a Design analysis and algorithms project.
+This is a Design analysis and algorithms project where we learn different algorithms.